anonymous12434/Interruption_Attack_on_CFA/README.md

         5. {Project_Name}_NonSecure/Core/Inc/stm32l5xx_it.h
         6. Secure_nsclib/secure_nsc.h
         7. {Project_Name}_Secure/Core/Src/secure_nsc.c
-        8. {Project_Name}_Secure/Core/Src/CFA.c
+        8. {Project_Name}_Secure/Core/Src/attestation.c
-        9. {Project_Name}_Secure/Core/Inc/CFA.h
+        9. {Project_Name}_Secure/Core/Inc/attestation.h

-    * Open the file NonSecure/Core/Src/attack.c and add breakpoints on the lines that have the following comment : "// Breakpoint"
+    * Open the file NonSecure/Core/Src/attack.c and add breakpoints on the lines that have the following comment : "// Add breakpoint here"
     * In the project explorer tab, right click on {Project_Name}_Secure -> Debug As -> STM32 Cortex-M C/C++ Application
     * Go to the tab Startup, then click Add to add the project {Project_Name}_NonSecure.
 The debug configuration should be similar with the image below :